 Read our East Midlands destination guide

-We fly to Edinburgh from Copenhagen and Brussels.
+We fly to Kalmar from Berlin and Gothenburg.

 Esbjerg was founded from nothing in 1868 after a harbour was built there.
 Once Denmark’s busiest fishing harbour, it is still a driving force of the local economy.